Enterprise2364/Hexenspiel/README.md

 Starting on the project just before Halloween, we decided to produce a game, which we called *Witch Dash*.
 The aim of the game is to avoid pumpkins which fly towards the witch character, controlled by the player using the keyboard.
 If the witch collides with three pumpkins, the game is over.
 We implementated the game using java and java FX.

+---

 # Aims
-The aim of the project was to apply what we have learned in our software engineering and programming II classes, using java, java FX, Git, and Jira.
+The aim of the project was to apply what we have learned in our software engineering and programming II classes, using Java, Java FX, Git, and Jira.
 We wanted the end product to be a simple game, which would be fun to play.

+---

 # Context

-We had three weeks for the project.
+The project should be programmed in Java respectively in JavaFx.
 Playing the game should be easy and fun, and it should have an attractive design.
 All team members should work equally on the project.
+The programm should have a JUnit-test for testing the Programm and a Maven package for player without maven installed.

+---

 # Installation instructions
   1. Download all files from this github repository.